beeware/toga/docs/reference/api/widgets/mapview.rst

 * Using MapView on Linux requires that the user has installed the system packages for WebKit2, plus the GObject Introspection bindings for WebKit2.

+* On macOS and iOS, MapView will not repeat map tiles if the viewable area at the given zoom level is bigger than the entire world.
+A zoom to a very low level will be clipped to the lowest level that allows displaying the map without repeating tiles.

 Reference
 ---------